-Older individuals most often report memory challenges related to aging or, more significantly, dementia.
-Memory loss due to aging is widely accepted as the norm, but it’s not something that needs to be surrendered to and can, at worse, be slowed or even reversed.
+Older individuals most often report memory challenges related to ageing or, more significantly, dementia.
+Memory loss due to ageing is widely accepted as the norm, but it’s not something that needs to be surrendered to and can, at worse, be slowed or even reversed.
 Cognitive impairment due to dementia or Alzheimer’s is more severe and often more debilitating, but, again, some interventions can lessen their impact.

 5 Easy to Achieve Memory Support Solutions